Home Compare G1A.DE vs SCHP.SW

 GEA Group Aktiengesellschaft vs Schindler Holding: Which Stock Looks Stronger in 2026?

-The clearest score difference appears in profitability.
-The overall score gap is 15 points in favour of GEA Group Aktiengesellschaft.
+The lead is spread across growth and valuation, rather than sitting in one isolated gap.
+The overall score gap is 11 points in favour of GEA Group Aktiengesellschaft.

 INDUSTRY COMPARISON